majacQ/eslint-plugin-vue/docs/rules/no-duplicate-attributes.md

+---
+pageClass: rule-details
+sidebarDepth: 0
+title: vue/no-duplicate-attributes
+description: disallow duplication of attributes
+---
+# vue/no-duplicate-attributes
-# disallow duplication of attributes (no-duplicate-attributes)
+> disallow duplication of attributes

+- :gear: This rule is included in all of `"plugin:vue/vue3-essential"`, `"plugin:vue/essential"`, `"plugin:vue/vue3-strongly-recommended"`, `"plugin:vue/strongly-recommended"`, `"plugin:vue/vue3-recommended"` and `"plugin:vue/recommended"`.

 When duplicate arguments exist, only the last one is valid.
 It's possibly mistakes.